microsoft/FLAML/website/docs/Use-Cases/Tune-User-Defined-Function.md

 <!-- The usage of `flaml.tune` is, to a large extent, similar to the usage of `ray.tune`.
 Interested users can find a more extensive documentation about `ray.tune` [here](https://docs.ray.io/en/latest/tune/key-concepts.html).  -->

 There are three essential steps (assuming the knowledge of the set of hyperparameters to tune) to use `flaml.tune` to finish a basic tuning task:
-1. Specify the **tuning objective** with respect to the hyperparameters.
+1. Specify the [tuning objective](#tuning-objective) with respect to the hyperparameters.
-1. Specify a **search space** of the hyperparameters.
+1. Specify a [search space](#search-space) of the hyperparameters.
-1. Specify **constraints about the search**, including constraints on the resource budget to do the tuning, constraints on the configurations[TODO: not accurate?
+1. Specify [tuning constraints](#tuning-constraints), including constraints on the resource budget to do the tuning, constraints on the configurations[TODO: not accurate?
 How should we refer `config_constraints`], or/and constraints on a (or multiple) particular metric(s).

+With these steps, you can [perform a basic tuning task and analyze the results](#putting-together-and-result-analysis) accordingly.

 ### Tuning objective